 2. Inadequate learning

-Learning that’s inadequate contributes to skill gaps.
-It must evolve at all levels to help close critical skill gaps.
+Learning that’s inadequate contributes to knowledge gaps.
+It must evolve at all levels to help close those gaps.
 Several employees lack competence as digital skills become more in demand across all industries.
-It’s crucial to incorporate more technology wherever possible in foundational skilling.
+It’s crucial to incorporate more technology wherever possible in foundational skilling and accommodate all types of learner personas.

 3. On-the-job training